KaiPereira/Cheetah-MX4-Mini/README.md

 ![PCB Photo](renders/real_photo.png)

-The Cheetah MX4 Mini, is a powerful, yet affordable 3D printer motherboard.
-At just 80x90mm wide, it's an extremely compact motherboard with many features!
+The Cheetah MX4 Mini is a fully open source, powerful, yet affordable 3D printer motherboard!
+At just 80x90mm wide, it's an extremely compact motherboard with many cool features!
+This is one of the first PCB's I've ever created, so it might have some flaws.
 ## Custom Features
 - 4 TMC stepstick drivers that support UART and SPI
 - Sensorless and endstop homing configured using jumpers